Configuring FTL

 - path: / # URL path to match

-strip_prefix: false # Whether to remove prefix before forwarding
+strip_prefix: false # Whether to remove the prefix before forwarding requests

 Dependencies